-I love to serve these pineapple skewers as a sweet snack or a light dessert post dinner!
+I love to serve these grilled pineapple skewers as a sweet snack or a light dessert post dinner!

-You could ALSO serve these skewers as a SIDE DISH to your meal!
+You could ALSO serve them as a SIDE DISH to your meal!
 There are no rules for this recipe!

 ✔️Tip* Make these ahead of time to allow the glaze to marinate the pineapple.

 My suggestion is to grill them ahead of time and chill them in the fridge until you are ready to serve.
 They are not meant to be enjoyed HOT so it makes the most sense.

 You, of course, could throw them on the grill right after you're done grilling dinner but the grill will be a mess AND you are going to have to wait for them to cool down before serving your spears.

 If you don't have skewers, you can always serve the spears as is and have people use a fork or just their fingers if it's a super casual party!